 Plants for Winter Desert Gardens

 The longer growing season means the veggie gardener can play for an extended period of time and start plants earlier.
-Edible plants for winter desert gardening would include garlic; cool season greens, like kale; and many other root crops, such as parsnips.
+Edible plants for winter desert gardening would include garlic, cool-season greens like kale, and many other root crops such as parsnips.

 During the day you can bring your seed flats outdoors to get used to solar rays but don’t forget to bring them inside at night when temperatures dip.
-Native and dormant bare root plants are fine if you install them on a warmer winter day and protect them for a couple of weeks from freezing.
-Pea bush, penstemon, golden barrel and chuparosa are some native and introduced species that thrive in desert winters.
+Native and dormant bare-root plants are fine if you install them on a warmer winter day and protect them for a couple of weeks from freezing.
+Pea bush, penstemon, golden barrel, and chuparosa are some native and introduced species that thrive in desert winters.

 Caring for Desert Plants in Winter

 Existing plants and those newly installed will benefit from protection from freezes.
 Watch the local weather report and get ready to act.
-All you need is some clear plastic or burlap, wood stakes, rope or plant ties and a plan.
+All you need is some clear plastic or burlap, wood stakes, rope, or plant ties and a plan.

 Construct teepees over sensitive plants to protect them from the touch of cold.
 Even a simple row cover will help keep heat in at night.
-Water the plants regularly to warm and moisten soil.
-Winter is also the perfect time to do some maintenance like light pruning, soil amendment, aerating, moving plants to new locations and building new beds.
+Water the plants regularly to warm and moisten the soil.
+Winter is also the perfect time to do some maintenance like light pruning, soil amendment, aerating, moving plants to new locations, and building new beds.